L.A. Opera performance of Eurydice, by Matthew Aucoin, February, 2020

 Laura teaches a masterclass at the Pasadena Conservatory of Music.

-From 2016-2021, operas and ballets Laura has performed with the L.A.
-Opera include Oedipus Rex, Eurydice (Aucoin), Roberto Devereux, The Magic Flute, Salome, Tosca, Akhnaten, The Abduction from the Seraglio, The Tales of Hoffmann, The Nutcracker, Romeo and Juliet, La Bayadere, Carmen, Candide, Mayerling, Nabucco,
+In 2021, operas and ballets Laura performed with the L.A.
+Opera include Oedipus Rex, Il Trovatore, Tannhäuser, and La Cenerentola.
+Laura's previous performances with the L.A.
+Opera include Eurydice (Aucoin), Roberto Devereux, The Magic Flute, Salome, Tosca, Akhnaten, The Abduction from the Seraglio, The Tales of Hoffmann, The Nutcracker, Romeo and Juliet, La Bayadere, Carmen, Candide, Mayerling, Nabucco,

 Satyagraha, Les Pêcheurs de Perles, Hansel and Gretel, Orphée et Eurydice (Gluck), La Clemenza de Tito, El Gato Montés, and La Traviata.
 With the L.A.
 Philharmonic, Laura has performed in numerous concerts conducted by Gustavo Dudamel, featuring soloists such as Joshua Bell and Emanuel Ax; the Green Umbrella Series; Symphonies for Youth; and concerts at the Hollywood Bowl.